 Calling on Faith to Overcome Treatment Challenges

-In addition to the HIPEC procedure, Jill also underwent regular chemotherapy appointments, spaced three weeks apart.
+In addition to the HIPEC procedure, Jill also underwent regular chemotherapy every three weeks.
 These sessions were particularly hard on Jill, taking such a toll that her doctor said he had “never seen anyone react this badly to it.”

 For a week after chemotherapy, Jill experienced such intense nausea that she had to stay at the hospital for several days to receive 24/7 medical care.
 By the second week, she usually felt strong enough to continue recovering at home before her next session.